 Step 3 – Fill in the Selling Price and Payment Method

-Before meeting to complete the sale, the buyer and seller should agree on a purchase price and payment method.
+The buyer and seller should agree on a purchase price and payment method.

 The buyer must pay sales tax when registering their new boat, but you might split or cover the sales tax cost by deducting the applicable taxes from the selling price.